-For the purposes of criterion e), For the purposes of criterion e), places remaining after statemented pupils have been admitted and criteria a) to d) above have been applied will be offered by random allocation.
+For the purposes of criterion d), places remaining after statemented pupils have been admitted and criteria a) to d) above have been applied will be offered to children by random allocation.
 The process of random allocation will be supervised by someone independent of the School.

-The above random allocation will also be used as a 'tiebreaker' within each criterion, if necessary.
+The above random allocation will also be used as a "tiebreaker" within each criterion, if necessary.

-The school will operate a waiting list for each year group.
-Where in any year, the school receives more applications for places than there are places available, a waiting list will operate until the end of the academic year.
-This will be maintained by the Woodard Academies Trust and it will be open to any parent to ask for his or her child's name to be placed on the waiting list following an unsuccessful application.
+The School will operate a waiting list for each year group.
+Where in any year, the School receives more applications for places than there are places available, a waiting list will operate until the end of the academic year.
+This will be maintained by the School and it will be open to any parent to ask for his or her child's name to be placed on the waiting list following an unsuccessful application.

 Where places become vacant, they will be allocated to children on the waiting list in accordance with the oversubscription criteria.
-The above "admission to reception" criteria will apply to the year groups of Reception to Year 6, the "admission to year 7" criteria will apply to the year groups of Year 7 to Year 11, and the "Admission to Year 12" criteria will apply to the year groups of Year 12 and Year 13.
+The above "Admission to Reception" criteria will apply to the year groups of Reception to Year 6, the "Admission to Year 7" criteria will apply to the year groups of Year 7 to Year 11, and the "Admission to Year 12" criteria will apply to the year groups of Year 12 and Year 13.